Democratizing Creative Expression in AR/VR Realities

 This rich virtual realm we now have access to is also transforming the healthcare industry.
 For instance, in 2017, OVA developed an immersive environment interface for patients affected by Schizophrenia for an Avatar therapy led by Institut universitaire en santé mentale de Montréal.
 A total of 19 patients participated in this pilot project, and 15 of them proudly boast that their quality of life has increased significantly.
 As mentioned in an article published by Radio Canada, the results are very promising!

 At the end of the day, “Teamwork makes the dream work!” and I’m proud of our team and what we stand for.
 We’re part of something larger than ourselves.
 We’re changing the way people interact with technology and we’re striving to foster symbiotic human-AI relationships that are meaningful and memorable.
 We’re changing the way people see the world around them and exposing them to unseen realms and beyond… Worlds they can imagine and create with their own hands.
 Worlds they can close off for safeguarding, or share with others at their liking.
 Immersive computing provides us with the unique ability to transform the world around us.
 Now, that’s powerful!
 And, everybody should have the ability to experience it!

 Enough with the AR/VR stuff!
 Time to get back to reality… 😉 But, I do appreciate you reading my article and would welcome any comments or feedback you have.
-Just drop me a line in the comments below or send me a Tweet!
+Just drop me a line or send me a Tweet!
 Oh, and don’t forget to give it a share if you really enjoyed it!

 Stay tuned for more AR/VR articles on our blog!
 Cheers!